 Conclusion

 “As an astronomer, I always encourage people to take the time to look up at the night sky and try to spot planets with their own eyes.
-Its a great way to get a better understanding of the universe we live in.
+It’s a great way to get a better understanding of the universe we live in.
 Using binoculars can be helpful, but you should also take the time to appreciate the stars and planets without them.”